 Almost daily, Americans receive fresh evidence of their president's disordered and dishonest mind, his disregard for law, his instinctive, compulsive mendacity.

 In a recent pleading, beleaguered lawyers at the Department of Justice felt obliged to claim President Trump's damaging tweets should be ignored because he doesn't know what he's talking about.
-Certainly no competent lawyer would find them advisable: some may amount to witness-tampering
+Certainly no competent lawyer would find them advisable: some may amount to witness-tampering.

 Most of the criminal investigations threatening Trump and his circle - about 17 - involve Russians, and over 100 contacts between Trump's campaign and transition team and Russian-linked officials have thus far been reported.